geodrns/pokemon-vgc-ai/README.md

 * Meta-Game Balance Track upgraded with MetaEvaluator to allow different evaluation criteria.
 * requirements.txt updated.
 * Readme.md updated, tutorials were fixed to correspond to technical changes of 3.0.

-* Minor bug fixed in tree championship structure (3.0.1)
-* Minor bug fixed in PkmBattleEnv where speed change only affected one of the trainers (3.0.2)
-* Minor bug fixed in stadard moves where one of the names would print wrongly (3.0.2)
-* Minor bug fixed in PkmBattleEnv where burned and frozen status where not implemented (3.0.3)
-* Minor bug fixed in PkmBattleEnv where StringShot/hail effect did not work and frozen status did not work (3.0.4)
-* Bug fixed in Elo not working properly (3.0.5.1)
-* Bug fixed in TunedTreeSearch (3.0.5.2)
-* Bug fixed in Elo not working properly (3.0.5.3)
-* Fixed team prediction (3.0.5.4)
-* Fixed team hazard damage on faint (3.0.5.5)
-* Fixed random team battles tree championship for battle track (3.0.5.6)

 ## Installation (New)